-After having seized the product, the inspector may also provide it to an analyst for testing or examination (clause 29(1)), after which the analyst may issue a certificate or report outlining the results of his or her examinations or tests (clause 29(2)).
-As in the case of inspectors, analysts are designated as such by the Minister of Health (clause 28).
+After having seized the product, the inspector may also provide it to an analyst for testing or examination (clause 30(1)), after which the analyst may issue a certificate or report outlining the results of his or her examinations or tests (clause 30(2)).
+As in the case of inspectors, analysts are designated as such by the Minister of Health (clause 29).

-As the above description demonstrates, the powers granted to inspectors under Bill C-6 are broad in scope.
+As the above description demonstrates, the powers granted to inspectors under Bill C-36 are broad in scope.
 They appear to empower inspectors to enter, without a warrant and for the purpose of verifying compliance or preventing non-compliance with the Act, private property, including commercial premises, conveyances and dwelling-houses in which there are reasonable grounds to believe that home-based businesses are being operated.
-It would seem, as well, that, as long as the criteria outlined in clause 20 are met, consent of the property owner is not required before the inspector can enter the place in question.
+It would seem, as well, that, as long as the criteria outlined in clause 21 are met, consent of the property owner is not required before the inspector can enter the place in question.

-Ordinarily, laws authorizing a search of private property by police or government officials require these officials to apply for and obtain a warrant before entering the property, particularly when the property is a private home.
-This is because persons are considered to have a reasonable expectation of privacy in such locations.
+Ordinarily, laws authorizing a search of private property by police or government officials require these officials to apply for and obtain a warrant before entering the property, particularly when the property is a private home.34 This is because persons are considered to have a reasonable expectation of privacy in such locations.
 The legal requirement for officials to obtain a warrant prior to entering private property to conduct a search is not, however, a universal one.
 When the search in question takes the form of a routine or random inspection of a location in which a regulated business activity is being conducted, to check for compliance with the regulatory regime, government officials who conduct such inspections will often not be required by law to obtain a warrant before entering.
-This is because those who engage in business activities subject to regulation, such as the manufacture, importing, advertising, sale, and so forth, of consumer products, are considered to have a diminished expectation of privacy in relation to that the Canadian Charter of Rights and Freedoms (which protects against unreasonable search and seizure), if it is authorized by a statute; the statute requires the official to obtain a search warrant prior to the search; the search warrant is issued by an impartial arbiter not involved in the investigation; and the issuing authority has been satisfied, under oath, that there are reasonable and probable grounds to believe that an offence had been committed and that evidence relating to the offence may be found in the place to be searched.
+This is because those who engage in business activities subject to regulation, such as the manufacture, importing, advertising, sale, and so forth, of consumer products, are considered to have a diminished expectation of privacy in relation to that activity.35 Having said this, in cases where a regulatory inspection is undertaken because officials have reasonable grounds to believe the evidence with respect to an offence may be found at the place inspected, officials will generally be required to obtain a warrant before the inspection can take place.36